 Not sure which of your applications should be migrated first?
 You’re not alone.
-Knowing what parts of your IT infrastructure to migrate can be one of the biggest challenges for decision-makers.
+Knowing how to prioritize your applications and infrastructure for migration can be one of the biggest challenges for decision-makers.

-That’s why many companies adopt a hybrid cloud migration approach, where only specific elements of a large application are migrated to the cloud while others continue to run on-premise, or bring on an application managed services partner to help with the strategy.
+That’s why many companies adopt a phased application cloud migration approach, where only specific applications, or elements of large applications, are migrated to the cloud while others continue to run on-premise, or bring on an application managed services partner to help with the strategy.

-In your preparation, you’ll want to propose which applications you want to migrate, and what benefit it will have on the business.
-Here are a few ways to prioritize your current on-premises workloads:
+In your preparation, you’ll want to prioritize which applications you want to migrate, and what benefit it will have on the business.

 1. Prioritize your tier one workload categories (workloads that aren’t mission critical).